 At ExamEdge.com we place our focus on making our clients' career dreams come true, by offering world-class practice certification tests, designed to give you the knowledge to ace your GACE 088 exam.
 We do this by delivering realistic practice tests to ensure you are fully prepared for the GACE Special Education: Mathematics and Science certification exam.

 Because our practice tests are web-based, there is no software to install and no need to wait for a shipment to arrive to start studying.
 Your GACE Special Education: Mathematics and Science practice tests are available to you anytime from anywhere on any device, allowing you to study when it works best for you.
 There are 25 practice tests available, each with 70 questions and detailed explanations to help you study.
-Every exam is designed to cover all of the aspects of the GACE Special Ed: Math and Science exam, ensuring you have the knowledge you need to be
+Every exam is designed to cover all of the aspects of the GACE Special Ed: Math and Science exam, ensuring you have the knowledge you need to be successful!

 Our practice tests simulate the real thing in a number of key ways: